-If you're unable to reach Volvo support and urgently need servicing or repairs, contact a roadside assistance service available i your location.
-12.8.2.
+If you're unable to reach Volvo support and urgently need servicing or repairs, contact a roadside assistance service available your location. le ir 13.8.2.
 On-board diagnostic port Your car has a diagnostic port that allows a workshop to connect to the car and communicate with its systems.
 Do not connect equipment that has not been authorised by Volvo.
 The diagnostic port is of the type OBDII.
 The diagnostic port is located on the underside of the dashboard, close to the bonnet release lever.
 Improper use of the diagnostic port can negatively affect the car's systems and software.
-This includes connecting unauthorised equipment ^[1] and installation of software or diagnostic tools. (i) Note Volvo accepts no liability if unauthorised equipment is connected to the on-board diagnostic port.
-Contact an authorised Volvo workshop for more information.
-[1] Equipment not approved by Volvo.
+This includes connecting unauth ised equipment ^[1] and installation of software or diagnostic tools. or- (i) Note Volvo accepts no liability if unauthorised equipment is connected to the on-board diagnostic port.
+Contact an authorise Volvo workshop for more information. ed [1] Equipment not approved by Volvo.